 - Conduct Hazardous Drug rounds assessing for compliance with policies and procedures.
 Whether safe-handling practices have been in place for a few months or a few years, it is important to look for compliance with personal protective equipment (PPE), use of engineering controls, and to solicit feedback from stakeholders.
 This may inform your annual review of policies or confirm your risk assessment, containment strategies, and work practices.

 Finally, according to the Pharmacy, Purchasing & Products report mentioned above, more than 81% of facilities have assigned a designated person to manage hazardous drug handling.
 Too often, however, facilities fail to fully define the role beyond responsibility for annually reviewing and updating SOPs.
-Just over a quarter of facilities also list key responsibilities, required skills, attributes, experience and reporting relationships for the designated person (DP).
+Just over a quarter of facilities also list key responsibilities, required skills, attributes, experience, and reporting relationships for the designated person (DP).

 Yet if the DP is accountable and responsible for the operation and performance of the compounding facility and personnel, he or she must have clear authority to oversee quality assurance and control programs that establish a system of adherence to procedures, address quality problems, evaluate complaints and adverse events, and implement appropriate investigations and corrective actions.
 Moreover, with those responsibilities, the DP must be fully qualified to play such a role.
-Senior leadership backing is also critical for the DP to be able to drive implementation of all compounding requirements and hold teams accountable.
+Senior leadership backing is also critical for the DP to be able to drive the implementation of all compounding requirements and hold teams accountable.

 In short, establishing a clearly defined DP role, with the clear support of senior leadership, sends an essential message about your organization’s commitment to a culture of quality and patient safety.
-The benefits are many and include saved lives, reduced morbidity, prevention of adverse events, financial savings and strong regulatory compliance.
+The benefits are many and include saved lives, reduced morbidity, prevention of adverse events, financial savings, and strong regulatory compliance.

 On the last point, it’s worth noting that as of this writing about 2/3 of states have adopted the USP compounding standards wholesale, with other states adopting pieces.
-Moreover, The Joint Commission is cross walking the USP standards to The Joint Commission accreditation standards, meaning it will check each organization’s decision to follow USP General Chapter <800> and its policies for such items as staff training, garbing and use of PPE, facility and engineering controls (including microbial sampling) and beyond-use dating.
+Moreover, The Joint Commission is cross-walking the USP standards to The Joint Commission accreditation standards, meaning it will check each organization’s decision to follow USP General Chapter <800> and its policies for such items as staff training, garbing and use of PPE, facility and engineering controls (including microbial sampling) and beyond-use dating.

 Because progress in the past year across all of these areas is so encouraging, now is an opportune time to finish the process.
 It’s the right thing to do for patient and employee safety – and your entire facility will reap the benefits.